wsargent/docker-cheat-sheet/README.md

 Docker should not be your only defense.
 You should secure and harden it.

-For an understanding of what containers leave exposed, you should read is [Understanding and Hardening Linux Containers](https://www.nccgroup.trust/globalassets/our-research/us/whitepapers/2016/april/ncc_group_understanding_hardening_linux_containers-1-1.pdf) by [Aaron Grattafiori](https://twitter.com/dyn___).
+For an understanding of what containers leave exposed, you should read [Understanding and Hardening Linux Containers](https://www.nccgroup.trust/globalassets/our-research/us/whitepapers/2016/april/ncc_group_understanding_hardening_linux_containers-1-1.pdf) by [Aaron Grattafiori](https://twitter.com/dyn___).
 This is a complete and comprehensive guide to the issues involved with containers, with a plethora of links and footnotes leading on to yet more useful content.
 The security tips following are useful if you've already hardened containers in the past, but are not a substitute for understanding.

 ### Security Tips